Building a Design System: what, how, and why?

 Based on that, we understood how we could build the foundations and components of our smart Design System prepared to make top-digital products:

-Why do Pixelmatters need a Design System?
+Why does Pixelmatters need a Design System?

 Quality above all.
 Committing to a Design System process increases consistency, speed, and efficiency, thus creating excellent products and experiences.